Pontoons and Saltwater: 8 Salient Tips to Save You From Salinity

 This doesn't mean that you should only go testing how securely pontoon decks are bolted down.
 You'll need a boat that's sturdy all around.
 After all, the ocean has much choppier swells than the local lake and can rock your pontoon around a lot harder.

 For this reason, your pontoon's log tubes should be a minimum of 25 inches in diameter.
-When you're unsure about how a boat was made, ask the dealer or manufacturer directly and let them know how you're intending to use the boat.
+When you're unsure about how a boat was made, ask the dealer or manufacturer directly and let them know how you intend to use the boat.

 2. Read over your pontoon manufacturer's warranty

 Verify that your pontoon is protected under warranty.
-Among the intimidating red tape, it may have language that prohibits or even nulls the warranty if you consistently toy around in saltwater.
+Among the intimidating red tape, there may be language that prohibits or even nulls the warranty if you consistently toy around in saltwater.

-Check under exclusions for verbiage like "damage caused by or related to environmental conditions" and make sure salt isn't listed as one of the said conditions.
+Check under exclusions for verbiage like "damage caused by or related to environmental conditions" and ensure salt isn't listed as one of the said conditions.

 You might also look under the warranty for verbiage that suggests the warranty is valid only if the hull has "a proper application of an aluminum bottom paint by licensed applicator."

-When in doubt, contact your dealer or manufacturer directly, maybe even by email to get it in writing in order to clear things up.
+When in doubt, contact your dealer or manufacturer directly, maybe even by email, to get it in writing for clarification.

 3. Consider a Saltwater Series pontoon